MGEScan/mgescan/docs/source/tutorial.rst

 Create a single link to multiple inputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this example, we have 8 fasta files as parts of d. melanogaster sequences.
+In the example of ``d. melanogaster``, we have 8 fasta files as its sequences.
 To run them all at the same time, we need to create a single link to the files prior to running MGEScan tool on Galaxy.